lukaross368/kubeadm-on-aws/README.md

 #### Part 3: Deploy static HTML application with nginx web server

- - Write Playbook to deploy Static HMLT application to pods across the cluster
+ - Write Playbook to deploy Static HTML application to pods across the cluster
- - Verify the deploy
+ - Verify the deployment